 Why should I get trip cancellation insurance for my Everglades National Park travel?

 As mentioned before, the Everglades National Park is huge.
 This can lead to an unpredictability of plans.
 What if you are suddenly fascinated by another tour that is not in your plans?
 Don't feel like you have missed out on something – insure your plans.
-Trip cancellation insurance can work to reimburse your prepaid, non-refundable expenses if the trip is cancelled for a reason included in the wording of the policy.
+Trip cancellation insurance can work to reimburse your prepaid, non-refundable expenses if the trip is canceled for a reason included in the wording of the policy.
 Each plan may have different approved reasons for cancellation, so be sure to read over the plan before purchase to know what all is and is not covered.

 What should I look for in my Everglades National Park trip cancellation insurance?